-INPUT VOLTAGE FLASH MONITOR (FLASH CURRENT RISING)
+VIN FLASH MONITOR (FLASH CURRENT RISING)

-A second comparator at the IN terminal is available to monitor the input voltage during the flash current turn-on (Input Voltage Flash Monitor).
+A second comparator at IN is available to monitor the input voltage during the flash current turn-on.
 Bit [3] of the VIN Monitor Register enables/disables this feature.
-With this bit set to '1', the VIN Flash Monitor is active, and bits [5:4] of the VIN Monitor Register program the 4 selectable thresholds of (2.9V, 3.0V, 3.1V, and 3.2V).
-The VIN Flash Monitor operates as follows: during flash current turn-on the current sources will transition through each of the lower flash current levels until the target flash current is reached.
-With the Input Voltage Flash Monitor active, if during the flash current turn-on the input voltage falls below the VIN Flash Monitor threshold, the flash current is stopped at the level that the current ramp had risen to, at the time of the VIN Flash Monitor event.
-The VIN Flash Monitor only operates during the ramping up of the flash LED current.
+With this bit set to '1' the VIN Flash Monitor is active.
+Bits [5:4] of the VIN Monitor Register program the 4 selectable thresholds of (2.9V, 3.0V, 3.1V, and 3.2V).
+The feature operates as follows: during flash current turn-on the active current sources (LED1 and/or LED2) will transition through each of the lower flash and torch current levels until the target flash current is reached.
+With the VIN Flash Monitor active, if during the flash current turn-on, the input voltage falls below the VIN Flash Monitor threshold, the flash current is set to the level that the current ramp had risen to at the time of the undervoltage event.
+The Input Voltage Flash Monitor only operates during the ramping up of the flash LED current.

-The VIN Flash Monitor ignores the first 2 flash codes during the flash current turn-on.
-As a result, if the VIN Flash Monitor is enabled and VIN were to fall below the VIN Flash Threshold as the LED current ramps up through either of the first two levels, then the flash pulse would not be halted until code #3 (168.75mA per current source).
+The VIN Flash Monitor ignores the first 2 flash codes during the flash pulse turn on.
+As a result, if the VIN Flash Monitor is enabled and VIN were to fall below the VIN Flash Threshold as the LED current ramps up through either of the first two levels, then the flash pulse would not be halted until code #3 (168.75 mA per current source).

-To avoid noise from falsely triggering the VIN Flash Monitor, this mode incorporates an 8 μ s de-glitch timer as well as an internal analog filter at the input of the VIN Flash Monitor Comparator.
-With the VIN Flash Monitor active, V{IN} must go below the VIN Flash Monitor Threshold (V{IN_FLASH}), and remain below it, for 8 μ s before the flash current ramp is halted and the VIN Flash Monitor Flag is written.
+To avoid noise from falsely triggering the VIN Flash Monitor, this mode incorporates an 8 $\mu$ s deglitch timer as well as an internal analog filter at the input of the VIN Flash Monitors Comparator.
+With the VIN Flash Monitor active, $V{IN}$ must go below the VIN Flash Monitor Threshold ( $V{IN\FLASH}$ ) and remain below it for 8 $\mu$ s before the flash current ramp is halted and the VIN Flash Monitor Flag is written.